osate/osate2/alisa/org.osate.alisa.help/help/markdown/SystemVerificationGuidance.md

 ![Java Method With Result](images/JavaMethodWithResult.png "Java Method With Result")

 This Java method is registered as follows - indicating the return value is a **report**.
+Note that the **report** indicator is optional as the return value of a Diagnostic or Result object is always interpreted as such.

 <pre>
 method AllComponentsConnected()report: "Check that all features of all leaf components are connected" for root [